syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ## Export the selected rows to PDF

-By default, entire grid will be exported to PDF.
-You can export selected rows only by passing `dataGridController.selectedRows` to `rows` parameter in `exportToPdfDocument` and `exportToPdfGrid` methods.
+By default, entire grid is exported to PDF.
+You can export selected rows only by passing the `dataGridController.selectedRows` to `rows` parameter in `exportToPdfDocument` and `exportToPdfGrid` methods.

 {% tabs %}
 {% highlight Dart %}